google/eng-practices/review/reviewer/navigate.md

 important because we want to show that we respect each other as developers even when we disagree.

-If you get more than a few CLs that represent changes you don't want to make, you should consider re-working your team's development process or the posted process for external contributors so that there is more communication before CLs are written.
+If you get more than a few PRs that represent changes you don't want to make, you should consider re-working your team's development process or the posted process for external contributors so that there is more communication before PRs are written.
 It's better to tell people "no" before they've done a ton of work that now has to be thrown away or drastically re-written.